Wildfire Planning & Mitigation

 Water supply agencies need to plan for wildfires in their watershed(s).
 Planning for future wildfires now is prudent because actions following wildfires are emergency actions when there is little time to determine the most effective and efficient response.
 Wildfire hazard reduction or watershed protection actions are logically different before a wildfire than after one, although there are some common themes.
 JW Associates has completed a number of projects that have included implementing pre-fire actions to reduce the threat of extreme wildfire, planning and completeing post-fire mitigation, as well as planning those post-fire actions before the fires are burning.
 Targeting post-fire actions to those areas where actions would be most effective and best protect downstream resources is critical to post-fire mitigation success.

-Current / Completed Projects
+Current & Completed WRAP Projects

 • Prioritize small watersheds